-California sees one of its driest January to February stretches as drought worsens
+California endures one of its driest January and February stretches as drought worsens

 (h/t @ggweather) pic.twitter.com/sSgc7t1RTr

-Sacramento saw no measurable precipitation during February and Tuesday will break its record for the longest dry stretch during the wet season of 52 days, which was set during the winter of 2013-14.
-It’s the city’s third extended dry period in the last decade.
+Sacramento saw no measurable precipitation during February, and on Tuesday it will break its record of 52 days for the longest dry stretch during the wet season; that record was set during the winter of 2013-2014.
+It’s the city’s third extended dry period in the past decade.
 This comes on the heels of California’s longest streak without precipitation during the dry season: 211 days from March 20 to Oct.
 16, 2021.

 After a wet start to the water year we have shifted into an extended dry stretch of weather for the start of the year.
 At the end of today Sac will be tied for longest dry stretch of weather in the wet season and will break the old record of 52 days at the end of tomorrow. #CAwx pic.twitter.com/W34iBEKm4m— NWS Sacramento (@NWSSacramento) February 28, 2022

 San Jose had 54 straight days without rain, from Dec.
 29 to Feb.
-21 — its longest winter dry streak with records dating to 1893.
-The city saw only 0.01 inches of rain in the last two months.
+21 — its longest winter dry streak in records dating to 1893.
+The city received only 0.01 of an inch of rain in the past two months.

-Downtown San Francisco had no rain for 44 consecutive days, its second-longest on record.
+Downtown San Francisco had no rain for 44 consecutive days, its second-longest no-rain stretch on record.

-The missing moisture is reminiscent of February 2020, an extremely dry month in which some Northern California stations recorded zero rainfall, kick-starting the current drought.
+The missing moisture is reminiscent of February 2020, an extremely dry month in which some Northern California stations recorded no rainfall whatever, kick-starting the current drought.

-This winter’s dry spell is particularly concerning because it is enveloping the wettest parts of the state that are crucial for water supply.
+This winter’s dry spell is particularly concerning because it is enveloping the wettest parts of the state, which are crucial for water supply.

-Mountain snowpack is now well below normal for the date at 64 percent — almost exactly where it was at this time last year.
+Mountain snowpack is well below normal for the date at 64 percent — almost exactly where it was this time last year.
 While atmospheric rivers in October, November and December provided most of the precipitation that has fallen since the water year began on Oct.
 1, the storm track shifted north in early January and has yet to return.

-Instead, the state has seen wind, a record-breaking heat wave, and only occasional light precipitation over the last two months, thanks to a persistent ridge of high pressure that has blocked moisture from the Pacific.
+Instead, the state has experienced wind, a record-breaking heat wave and only occasional light precipitation over the past two months, thanks to a persistent ridge of high pressure that has blocked moisture from the Pacific.

 “The systems that we’ve had have been very weak, especially for January and February,” said Cory Mueller, a meteorologist with the National Weather Service in Sacramento.
 “It was almost a fall-like pattern with weather systems passing just to the east of California.”

-Barring a series of late-season storms during spring, the wet season looks likely to end with below average precipitation, with drought remaining or even worsening as the state enters its months-long dry season.
+Barring a run of late-season storms during spring, the wet season looks likely to end with below-average precipitation, with drought remaining or even worsening as the state enters its months-long regular dry season.

-Only above-average precipitation in the coming months would restore the snowpack to normal levels, which isn’t likely
+Only above-average precipitation in the coming months would restore the snowpack to normal levels, and that isn’t likely

-Jeanine Jones, interstate resources manager with the California Department of Water Resources, said that statewide precipitation is currently 80 percent of average, which would mark a third consecutive dry year for Northern California and a second for Southern California without significant additional rain and snow.
+The interstate resources manager with the California Department of Water Resources said that statewide precipitation is 80 percent of average, which would mark a third consecutive dry year for Northern California and a second for Southern California if there is no significant additional rain and snow.

-“Frankly, March will really be a make-or-break month, especially for Northern California,” she said.
+“Frankly, March will really be a make-or-break month, especially for Northern California,” Jeanine Jones said.
 “If we have a really wet March, there is a chance we can come out pretty much near normal.”

 Long-range forecasts aren’t promising a “Miracle March,” although a shift to a wetter pattern is possible around mid-month, according to the National Weather Service in San Diego.

-Lake Shasta, the state’s largest reservoir, sits at only 37 percent of its total capacity because of light water-year precipitation in the Sacramento River basin.
+Lake Shasta, the state’s largest reservoir, is at only 37 percent of its capacity because of light water-year precipitation in the Sacramento River basin.

 Last week, water districts that supply Central Valley farms learned that they would receive no water for the second year in a row from the Central Valley Project, a water storage and conveyance system managed by the federal government, with Lake Shasta as its backbone.